How to Use a Stretching Strap for Back Pain (Step-by-Step)

 This one matters more than people think.
 Tight hamstrings are one of the biggest contributors to [lower back pain](/blog/foam-rolling-lower-back-safe-techniques-that-actually-work), especially if you sit for most of the day.

 You should feel this deep in your right glute and outer hip.
-This targets the piriformis, a small muscle that, when tight, can mimic sciatica symptoms.
+This targets the piriformis (a small muscle in your glutes that connects your lower spine to your hip), which, when tight, can mimic sciatica symptoms.
 Hold for 45 seconds per side.

-If you're dealing with sciatica-like symptoms, this stretch should be part of your daily routine.
+If you are dealing with [sciatica-like symptoms](/blog/does-foam-rolling-help-with-sciatica-pain), this stretch should be part of your daily routine.
 Do it every day.

 Lie on your back with your right knee pulled toward your chest.
 Loop the strap around your right foot.
 Use your left hand to guide your right knee across your body to the left while your right arm extends out to the side.

 The strap helps you control the depth here.
-Don't force your knee to the floor, let it hang wherever it naturally lands.
-You'll feel this through your lower back and into your thoracic spine.
+Do not force your knee to the floor.
+Let it hang wherever it naturally lands.
+You will feel this through your lower back and into your thoracic spine.
 Hold 30 seconds per side.

 Kneel on your right knee with your left foot flat in front (half-kneeling position).
 Loop the strap around your right foot behind you and hold the end over your right shoulder.
 Gently squeeze your right glute and shift your hips slightly.